InflamedSebi/cmpf/README.md

 Looks a lot better right?
 And meta will also be saved in the cache files.
 The last feature is the right panel.
 If you reopen the tool it will display a list of all cached mods (blue) and mods which were added sometime, but don't have a cache file (red).

-### Building it yourown
+## Building it your own

 Basically you only need this repo, jgoodies-forms-1.8.0.jar, jgoodies-common-1.8.1.jar and xswingx.jar.
 Oh and Java 8 SDK of course.
 Now build it like any other Java app.
-I don't know Maven and stuff, so no build script for you, sorry. :(
+I don't know Gradle and stuff, so no build script for you, sorry. :(

 ## Contributing